Team-Resourceful/ResourcefulBeesDocs/docs/getting_started/language_files.md

 ## **English Lang Generator**
 ***

 As a convenience feature, we have provided an English Lang generator that will output a language file in the proper location with translations for every custom bee used.
 In the `client.toml` config file is an option to enable or disable the generator.
-This generator only needs to be run **once** after all custom bees have been added. dfsdfdsfsdfsdf
+This generator only needs to be run **once** after all custom bees have been added.

 _Note: The generator uses the .json file names for generating the translations._
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMDY4OTk0NDQsMTcwMDM4NTEzNiwxMT
+eyJoaXN0b3J5IjpbLTE0MzQ0MTM5NCwxNzAwMzg1MTM2LDExNj
-YxMjM0MjIxLDEyOTcwMDQ5MjVdfQ==
+EyMzQyMjEsMTI5NzAwNDkyNV19
 -->